 The Forbidden Woods lie north behind Yharnam, the area we explore spanning from the west side of the valley all the way to the ocean on the east.
-The mountainous terrain and winding trees make this vast wood easy to get lost in, and it has become a breeding ground for all kinds of hazards.
+The mountainous terrain and winding trees make this vast wood easy to get lost in, with human bones sporadically littering the entire area.
+The forest isn’t just making them die of starvation either, as it has become a breeding ground for all kinds of hazards.
 For one, the area is rife with venomous snakes, so many in fact that we find most tangled together in a ball.
 These serpents can also grow to gargantuan sizes, making the venom they spit all the more dangerous.
 Joining them in this forest are the similarly giant maneater pigs (人喰い豚) we often see chowing down on some poor sap’s corpse — their noxious belch telling just how many pathogens their diet cultivates.
 Like the snakes, this seems to be their native habitat, as above ground elsewhere the pigs are only found in urban settings.
 At the same time, these animals’ nests appear to be relatively recent in the forest’s history.

 Pools of water dot the area, the largest unsurprisingly forming at the lowest elevations.
 These are the early rudiments of a swamp, and indeed, concept art does refer to this area as a “snake swamp forest”. (蛇沼の森) And yet, despite the plethora of poisonous fauna, this water is mostly clean.
 As fans of FromSoftware’s Souls titles well know, stagnant water at low elevations is typically a magnet for unsanitary elements harmful to the human body, bringing in all sorts of filth and thereby pathogens or carriers of them.
 Therefore, both the swamp and the deadly wildlife calling the forest home are probably newer additions — the creatures have yet to contaminate this fresher water with their poison.
 In truth, there is good reason to believe the forest itself more recent.

-Tombstones litter the entire woods, all one of a kind save for the smallest also seen in the lower reaches of the Cathedral Ward.
+Tombstones litter the entire woods, all one of a kind save for the smallest also erected makeshift in Yharnam’s streets.
 The forest graves definitely seem to come from an older era.
 As we head deeper into the Forbidden Woods, we additionally come upon even larger graves, suggesting that they belong to something far grander in size or importance than a human but still existing alongside them.
 The obvious answer would be the Great Ones, whose primary resting place underground is home to its own share of oversized headstones.
 Statues of Amygdala and the occasional celestial child likewise line either side of the main road as we progress through this section.
 Tiny slugs can be spotted hollowing out the stones from the back.
 Corpses are also prostrated before these graves, each having apparently received Caryll runes in response; candles laid out on the tombstones reinforce the air of ritual worship.
 Finally, concept art describes the large monument as the “gravestone of an elder god”, (旧神の墓碑) leaving no room to doubt the connection.

 Evidently, the Forbidden Woods were originally a human and Great One burial site, though the overgrowth of trees indicates that it has long been neglected.
 The question is, by who?
 It is worth noting that the Great One graves disappear as the graveyard draws closer to Yharnam, with the two’s proximity in itself warranting suspicion.
 And as seen exploring Old Yharnam and Yahar’gul, there isn’t much space for graveyards at the bottom of a valley.
 It is only in the latest stratum up top that proper cemeteries begin to crop up, the one at the Oedon Church being the largest if still moderately-sized.
 Where then were the Yharnamites burying their dead before that?
 Perhaps the land just outside the valley?
 We do see the Yahar’gul church extend to up top, showing that the early Yharnamites did have an interest in coming up there.
 And a church’s duties typically include the consecration of burials, especially if it involves its gods.